ku-sldg/plih/_simple/3-Adding-Booleans.md

   IsZero :: ABE -> ABE
 ```

-Finally, we add an `if` construct in the canonical fashion as if it were simply a three-argument function.
+Finally, we add an `if` construct in the canonical fashion as if it were simply a three-argument function:

 ```haskell
   If :: ABE -> ABE -> ABE -> ABE